qwerty1979bg/old-packer-vbox-baseimage/README.md

-# Packer template to create a basebox ISO using VirtualBox
+# Packer template to create a vagrant box using VirtualBox

-This repository contains a Packer template for building a basebox ISO using VirtualBox
+This repository contains a Packer template for building a vagrant basebox using VirtualBox

 ## Usage